ivandotv/microbundle-template/README.md

 # Microbundle Typescript Starter Template

-Opinionated template repository for creating Javascript libraries with Typescript, Microbundle, and Jest.
+Opinionated template repository for creating Javascript libraries with Typescript, Microbundle, Jest, and a bunch of other tools.

 <!-- toc -->